plone/training/plone_training_config/instructions_plone5.rst

 If you point your browser at http://localhost:8080 you see that Plone is running.

 .. figure:: _static/instructions_plone_running.png
     :scale: 50 %
-	:alt: Plone is running.
+    :alt: A running Plone instance.

     A running plone instance.

-There is no Plone site yet.
+There is no Plone site yet - we will create one in chapter 6.

-We will create one in the next chapter.
+Now you have a working Plone site up and running and can continue with the next chapter.

 You can stop the running instance anytime using :kbd:`ctrl + c`.